Therapy and Nursing

 Whilst our working relationships are excellent and entirely mutually supportive, we would like to stress that these personnel are not employed by Oakleigh or by Barnet’s Childrens Service, and so are not under our direct management.

-Oakleigh has a physiotherapist, who currently works for eight sessions a week.
-She is an employee of NHS Barnet, we also have a Band 5 physio who is here for one day a week, on a rotational basis.
+Oakleigh has a physiotherapist, who currently works for six sessions a week.
+She is an employee of CLCH NHS Trust, we also have a Band 5 physio who is here for one day a week, on a rotational basis.

 Advising staff on integrated programmes within PE sessions.

 - seeing children for individual treatment and group sessions